 Most families have questions about the end of life.
 There is often a fear of talking about the disease processes and concern about how to support the wishes of loved ones.
-As a end of life midwife, I guide families through these difficult conversations.
+As a facilitator of final wishes, I guide families through these difficult conversations with pieces of peace and transitions of trust built along the journey.
 Common topics are: frail elder care situations, significant medical issues, Medicare guidelines, Medicaid applications, goal of care conversations, Power of Attorney paperwork, and DNR (Do not Resuscitate) forms.

 Family members have different knowledge levels about end of life and are often uncomfortable with physical changes of the body, the challenges of saying good-bye, and the choices to be made regarding a child's presence in the room at the end of life.

 I come along side to help each family member weigh out the choices to be made and what would be most meaningful for them.